gullerya/data-tier/docs/api-reference.md

 * `=>` - arrow (with any number of surrounding spacings) separates **model's** and **view's** 'addresses'
 * `textContent` - view's **target property** tied to the given model

-The library scans for such an attributes, parses then and ties to the relevant model/s via relevant ties.
+The library scans for such an attributes, parses them and ties to the relevant model/s via relevant ties.

 Elements found and processed as valid `data-tier`'s views said to be **tied to** their corresponding tie.
 `span` from the example is tied to the `userTie`.

-Actual view update happens immediately when (using 'user' tie as example):
+Actual view update happens immediately when:
-* tied element just being added to the document, and 'user' Tie is already defined
+* tied element just being added to the document, and relevant Tie is already defined
 * element's tying definition (attribute value) is being changed and a corresponding Tie is already defined
   * tie definition may be set as an attribute in HTML or setting `element.dataset.tie` property from JS
-* 'user' Tie is being created and a tied element is already found in the document
+* new Tie is being created and a pre-tied element is already found in the document
-* model's property that the element is tied to is being changed
+* model's property, that the element is tied to, is being changed

 To continue with our example, once the 'user' Tie is defined and the above `span` is added to the document, it's `textContent` will immediately be updated to 'Ploni'.